Current Doctoral Students

 After receiving her MArch from the University of Pennsylvania, Nicole’s interests in environmental health factors led her to medical research.
 She worked at NYU, examining different genetic and environmental factors in asthma incidence.
 In 2008, Nicole was part of a research group that traveled the Amazon River to study the infrastructural development at sites throughout the region.
 This research resulted in an architecture studio she taught in Quito, Ecuador in conjunction with a studio in Temuco, Chile.

-Somayeh Chitchian is a first-year DDes student.
-Her research focuses on the socio-spatial patterns of changing urban neighborhoods.
-She will explore how—in a constant process of in/exclusion—diasporic cultural subjects, throughout history, have (re)appropriated the urban sphere and social realm for the purpose of place-making and identity formation.
-She has presented her research at Northeastern University’s graduate conference “Migration, Mobility, and Movements: Crossing Borders in World History” (March ‘13), and will also present at Harvard Divinity School’s “Ways of Knowing” (October ‘13).
+Somayeh Chitchian is a second-year DDes student.
+Her research focuses on the geography of immigration.
+Exploring the socio-spatial restructurings of ethnic communities, Chitchian investigates new modes of inquiry appropriate to the contemporary challenges of urban governance and diversity.
+She explores how—in a constant process of in/exclusion—diasporic cultural subjects, throughout history, have (re)appropriated the urban sphere and social realm for the purpose of place-making and identity formation.
+Her research “Middle Eastern Immigration Landscape in America” has won Harvard ESRI Development Center Student of the Year Award.
+Furthermore, she has presented her work at Northeastern University’s conference “Migration, Mobility, and Movements” (March ‘13) and Harvard Divinity School’s “Ways of Knowing” (October ‘13).

 Somayeh, a Prins Bernhard Cultuurfonds Fellow, holds a Master in Design Studies in Critical Conservation, with distinction, from Harvard Graduate School of Design and a Master and Bachelor of Science degree in Architecture from Delft University of Technology in the Netherlands.
 During her years in the Netherlands, she has practiced as an architect at several firms in both Amsterdam and The Hague, where she collaborated on various residential and cultural projects, as well as the design of advanced building envelopes.
 And for the past two years she has been engaged in various projects as a Teaching and Research Assistant at Harvard GSD, GSAS, and HarvardX; The Gulf Encyclopedia for Sustainable Urbanism (GESU); The Architectural Imagination, the first GSD online history-theory course; and project management for MDesS Critical Conservation track.